govindak-umd/Ice_Hockey/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This programme is a fun ice-hockey game that has two computer players.
-The board is shown below:
+The board is shown below.

-Ackermann Steering
+Notice the scores of the two players on the board.
+The puck bounces around on the board and a score is registered when the puck goes into the hole/goal.

 <p align="center">
   <img height="500" src="Images/board.jpg">